-Option Description Default OPERATOR ID Minimum and maximum allowed operator ID length (scanned or manually entered).
-Min = 0 Max = 15 If operator IDs are a fixed length, the min. and max. settings should both be equal to the ID length.
+Option Description Default OPERATOR ID Minimum and maximum allowed operator ID length (scanned or manually entered) Min = 0 Max = 15 If operator IDs are a fixed length, the min. and max. settings should IVIAX - 13 both be equal to the ID length.
 See the "i-STAT/DE User Guide" for more details.
 REPEAT ID ENTRY Operator must enter ID twice.
 Analyzer prompts operator to start again if IDs do not match.
-Enabled: repeat This option can be set for manual and/or scanned ID Entry. required See the "i-STAT/DE User Guide" for more details.
+Enabled: repeat required This option can be set for manual and/or scanned ID Entry.
+See the "i-STAT/DE User Guide" for more details.
 INCLUDE ID ON PRINTOUT Enables/Disables printing of operator IDs on printouts from the Martel or i-STAT printer.
 Enabled Disabling the printing of operator IDs can prevent uncertified operators from learning the IDs of certified operators.
 BARCODE OPTIONS The type of barcodes used for Operator ID.
 See table below.
-All barcode types MANUAL Options are None, ISBN Modulus 11 Check, and IBM Modulus 10 Check.
-None ENTRY CHECK DIGIT Check digit algorithms are given in HL7 Specification, Section 2.9.5.3 INVALID OPERATOR Behavior of analyzer when Operator ID not in stored list or certification date expired Options are: Not enabled (continue without warning), Warn User (prompt to continue), and Lockout (block testing until a valid Operator ID is scanned/entered).
+All barcode types MANUAL ENTRY Options are None, ISBN Modulus 11 Check, and IBM Modulus 10 Check.
+None CHECK DIGIT Check digit algorithms are given in HL7 Specification, Section 2.9.5.3 INVALID OPERATOR Behavior of analyzer when Operator ID not in stored list or certification date expired Options are: Not enabled (continue without warning), Warn User (prompt to continue), and Lockout (block testing until a valid Operator ID is scanned/entered).
 Continue without warning This option should not be enabled if the Use Operator List option is disabled.
 Separate Actions can be chosen for Certification Expired or Operator Not On List.
 See the "i-STAT/DE User Guide" for more details.
 EXPIRATION NOTIFICATION Allows a System Administrator to define a time period (1-255 days) in which the operator will be notified by a message on the i-STAT 1 analyzer display of their competency expiration date.
-Off Minimum and maximum allowed nations ID length (ccanned or manually Min - 0 PATIENTID entered).
-Max = 15 equal to the ID length.
+Off See the "i-STAT/DE User Guide" for more details.
+PATIENT ID Minimum and maximum allowed patient ID length (scanned or manually entered).
+Min = 0 Max = 15 If ID numbers are a fixed length, the min. and max. settings should both be equal to the ID length.
 REPEAT ID ENTRY Operator must enter patient ID twice.
 Analyzer prompts operator to start again if IDs do not match.
 Repeat ID enabled This option can be set for manual and/or scanned ID entry.
-PATIENT ID RECALL Operator can recall last patient ID when analyzer prompts for Patient ID.
-The most recent patient ID is recalled by pressing the $\rightarrow$ key.
-Enabled BARCODE OPTIONS The type of barcodes used for Patient ID.
+PATIENT ID Operator can recall last patient ID when analyzer prompts for Patient ID.
+Enabled RECALL The most recent patient ID is recalled by pressing the $ ightarrow$ key.
+BARCODE OPTIONS The type of barcodes used for Patient ID.
 See table below.
-All barcode types MANUAL Options are None, ISBN Modulus 11 Check, and IBM Modulus 10 Check.
-None ENTRY CHECK DIGIT Check digit algorithms are given in HL7 Specification, Section 2.9.5.3
+All barcode types MANUAL ENTRY CHECK DIGIT Options are None, ISBN Modulus 11 Check, and IBM Modulus 10 Check.
+Check digit algorithms are given in HL7 Specification, Section 2.9.5.3 None